badoo/jira-client/CONTRIBUTING.md

     See `\Badoo\Jira\Version::forProject()` as an implementation example.

+## Write some unit tests for your new class

+I know, this sounds fun when you look at our tests folder, but we really need tests :)
+We will highly appreciate if you provide the new wrapper class with one or two.
+Thanks.

 ## Make a commit and mere request

 When writing the commit message, please follow the recommendations described in [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

-This simple rules ease new library versions documentation a lot and make git history readable and clear.
+Theese simple rules ease new library versions documentation a lot and make git history readable and clear.